This pyOver example looks at the process from grid generation to execution and

 It is a common convention to use Par as the TCL variable that stores

 parameters for grid spacing.
-The inputs.tcl
+The inputs.tcl script also contains default

 volume grid options

-options) can be overridden for individual
+The volume options (hypgen options) can be overridden for individual

 surface grids as needed.
 In addition the syntax

-# ------ # Volume grids created by other means # ------ set bullet_body(nomakevol) 1
+# ------# Volume grids created by other means# ------setbullet_body(nomakevol)1

-command not to grow a volume grid for the grid named
+instructs the BuildVol command not to grow a volume grid for the grid named

-because that volume grid is already created during the
+bullet_body because that volume grid is already created during the

-execution of BuildBullet.tcl
+execution of BuildBullet.tcl.

-, there are also instructions for what settings to use in
+Within inputs.tcl, there are also instructions for what settings to use in

-the template OVERFLOW namelist, overflow.inp
+the template OVERFLOW namelist, overflow.inp:

-Of course, these can be altered later by cape.pyover
+Of course, these can be altered later by cape.pyover using the

-interface.
+cape.pyover.overNamelist interface.
 Finally, the mixsurcomp variable can

 be used to group surface families into larger components, which affects the

-that is built by BuildMixsuri
+file mixsur.i that is built by BuildMixsuri.

-describes the list of grids to include (for each
+The file config.tcl describes the list of grids to include (for each

 component, in examples where that’s appropriate).